Candle's is a Charming Cottage Circa 1880 nestled in the quaint village of Candelo NSW.

-A Breakfast Hamper can be purchased for an additional cost of $20 including Local Produce.
+A Breakfast Hamper can be purchased for an additional cost of $30 , which includes Local Produce .

 Travelling inland along the valley of the Bega River, the road ambles through rich dairy and beef country, passing the historic pastoral estate of Kameruka, and arriving at the delightful little village of Candelo.